boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

 6. Drag the `Map` control icon from the toolbox into the design panel.
-You can find control by searching in the toolbox.
+You can find the control by searching in the toolbox.

 ![Adding Bubblemap](/static/assets/visualizing-data/visualization-widgets/images/map/drag-drop.png)

-7. Click `Properties` in the configuration panel to open the property pane.
+7. Click on `Properties` in the configuration panel to open the property pane.
 Switch to the `ASSIGN DATA` tab.

 ![Designer properties button](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

-The property panel renders as follows.
+The property panel will render as follows.

 ![Data tab](/static/assets/visualizing-data/visualization-widgets/images/map/map-type.png)